 Pharmacy Technician (PT) Training Program

 Pharmacy Technician is the perfect program for people who want to work with a pharmacist in a pharmacy setting.
-Our 9-month accelerated part-time Pharmacy Technician program prepares you to receive and fill prescriptions under the supervision of licensed pharmacists in settings that include hospitals, pharmacies, clinics, nursing homes and assisted living facilities or pharmaceutical companies.
+Our 9-month, fast-track Pharmacy Technician program prepares you to receive and fill prescriptions under the supervision of licensed pharmacists in settings that include hospitals, pharmacies, clinics, nursing homes and assisted living facilities, or pharmaceutical companies.

 - What is the Enrollment Process?